 A Walnut Creek homeowner over on Midvale Court was done with the 50-gallon tank in their utility room.
 It recovered slowly after a long shower, ate up floor space, and was old enough that a replacement was coming no matter what.
 They had already picked the platform they wanted.
-A Navien KD condensing tankless, wall-mounted, on-demand hot water, and they wanted their floor back.
+A Navien NPE-series condensing tankless, wall-mounted, on-demand hot water, and they wanted their floor back.

 This was a planned swap, not an emergency, so we walked the existing setup before quoting anything.